<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Automatic pool cover on vinyl inground pool

-Much like daily maintenance, by doing a few simple tasks once a week, you’ll prolong the lifespan of your pool and automatic pool cover.
+Much like daily maintenance, by doing a few tasks once a week, you’ll prolong the lifespan of your pool and automatic pool cover.

 1. Retract the cover - Even if you keep chlorine levels at the bare minimum, you’ll still need to allow the chlorine byproducts to dissipate from your pool surface.
 To do this, simply retract the cover once a week.
 This is also a good time to add any chemicals that are needed.
 Just keep in mind that it’s important to leave the pool open for several hours for the chemical levels to subside.